the first man i ever loved

 my dad is the hardest working man i know. most memories of my dad i have growing up are of him working. for most of my life, he worked and didn't do much of anything else. working to take care of me. working to make sure we had food on the table. my dad always worked the late days, weekends and the extra hours. working to make sure i could someday go to college and pursue my dreams.

-this is just a glimpse into the memories i have with the first man i ever loved. he is the most incredible man i have ever known and i am so lucky to call him my dad. happy father's day, daddy. i love you!
+this is just a glimpse into the memories i have with my dad. he is the most incredible man i have ever known and i am so lucky that he’s the first man I ever loved. happy father's day, daddy. i love you!